Spook Jacobs: Facts

 During 1956 spring training, Jacobs competed with Jim Finigan for the starting second base job for the Kansas City Athletics.
 By then, Finigan was considered the stronger hitter, and Jacobs the faster runner.
 He was optioned to the Hollywood Stars of the Pacific Coast League by the Pittsburgh Pirates on July 4, 1956., but was among 14 players recalled by the Pirates in late September.

 He was injured when he collided with teammate shortstop Dick Smith during a Pacific Coast League game.
 Both were chasing a fly ball in a game against the San Diego Padres (April 11, 1957), and Jacobs was thought to have suffered a hairline skull fracture after being carried from the field on a stretcher.
 He recovered and returned to the Stars' lineup as early as May 7, however.

 Jacobs and Tommy Lasorda were teammates on the 1956 Athletics.
 While pitching for the Los Angeles Angels (PCL), Lasorda deliberately hit Jacobs in the fifth inning of an August 1957 game at Gilmore Field.
 The knockdown came after relief pitcher Fred Waters hit a 400-foot home run which broke a 4–4 tie.
 Jacobs charged Lasorda and then went after his rival second baseman, Sparky Anderson.
-Finally, Jacobs' Hollywood Stars went on to score seven runs in the fifth inning to gain an 11–4 win.
+Finally, Jacobs's Hollywood Stars went on to score seven runs in the fifth inning to gain an 11–4 win.

 Jacobs also was involved in a fracas while playing for the Columbus Jets in July 1955.
 In the fourth inning of an International League game, Lou Limmer of the Toronto Maple Leafs slid into him at second base, knocking him head over heels.
 He was chased when he threw a punch at him in retaliation.
 A sore arm led to his demotion to Columbus, but when his arm recovered Jacobs was selected as the outstanding International League second baseman for 1955, batting .316.

 Later life

 After his baseball career ended, Jacobs and his wife Bobbie settled in Milford, Delaware, where they owned and operated the Milford Bus Center, then Mr. Donut/Donut Connection, over a span of 42 years before retiring.

-The Delaware Sports Museum and Hall of Fame enshrined Jacobs in 1991.
+The Delaware Sports Museum and Hall of Fame inducted Jacobs in 1991.
 He also became a member of seven Sports Hall of Fames: Delaware Baseball, Columbus, Ohio Baseball, Eastern Shore Baseball, South Jersey, Salem County, New Jersey, and the aforementioned Cuban Baseball and Cuban Sports.

-Other of his proudest achievements was when his personal stamp collection titled Mail It Home was featured in 2008 at the Baseball Hall of Fame in Cooperstown, New York.
+Another of his proudest achievements was when his personal stamp collection titled Mail It Home was featured in 2008 at the Baseball Hall of Fame in Cooperstown, New York.

 Jacobs died at the Delaware Hospice Center in Kent County, Milford, Delaware, on February 18, 2011, at the age of 85.
 He is buried at the Milford, Community Cemetery.